DFreds/dfreds-pocket-change/README.md

 Oh yeah.
 This module is useless without [Loot Sheet NPC 5e](https://foundryvtt.com/packages/lootsheetnpc5e/) by ChalkOne.
 So get that bad boy.

-### Friggin' Cool Macro
+### Friggin' Cool Macros

-This module also includes a sweet macro (Make Token Lootable).
-Basically, for the currently selected token, the macro changes their actor sheet to LootSheetNPC, deletes all their Feat items, sets token observer privileges for players, and adds a treasure overlay icon to the body.
+This module also includes sweet macros (Make Token(s) Lootable).
+Basically, for selected tokens, the macros change their actor sheet to LootSheetNPC, delete all their Feat items, set token observer privileges for players, and add a treasure overlay icon to the bodies.
 Asks for confirmation because of the deletions.

 This allows players to steal that sweet cash straight from the dead dude.